Frequently Asked Questions

 Q: What is your response time to calls for service?

-A: It varies because sometimes we don’t respond emergency (with lights and sirens) to certain types of calls, but for calls we do respond to emergency, our average response time for 2022 was 5 minutes and 31 seconds which has decreased 2 minutes and 34 seconds since 2010.
+A: It varies because sometimes we don’t respond emergency (with lights and sirens) to certain types of calls, but for calls we do respond to emergency, our average response time for 2023 was 5 minutes and 36 seconds which has decreased 2 minutes and 30 seconds since 2010.

 Q: I know you were a volunteer fire department awhile back, do you still have volunteer firefighters?

-A: Yes, We are now classified as a combination fire department which means we have volunteer, part-time and full-time firefighters.
+A: Yes, we are now classified as a combination fire department which means we have volunteer, part-time and full-time firefighters.

 Q: Do you have any fire stations that have only volunteer firefighters?